 Things to Know Before You Begin

-According to leading canine scientists, dogs are den animals that need a personal space—a place to rest and hide in case of danger, just like their ancestors had in the wild.
-Because of this instinct, a kennel can fulfill your puppy’s natural needs.
+Dogs are den animals that need a personal space—a place to rest and hide in case of danger, just like their ancestors had in the wild.
+Because of this instinct, a crate can fulfill your puppy’s natural needs.

 Why You Should Crate Train Your Puppy